dgoldman-msft/Get-CompliancePolicyCount/README.md

 - EXAMPLE 1: Get-CompliancePolicyCount -UserPrincipalName admin@tenant.onmicrosoft.com -SaveResults

-	Will connect to your tenant as your administrator, query all policy results and save them to disk for review.
+	Connects to your tenant as your administrator, query all policy results and save them to disk for review.

+- .EXAMPLE 2: Get-CompliancePolicyCount -UserPrincipalName admin@tenant.onmicrosoft.com -SaveResults -DisableProgressBar

+	Connects to your tenant as your administrator, query all policy results and save them to disk for review and will not show the progress bar.

-- EXAMPLE 2: Get-CompliancePolicyCount -EnableDebugLogging
+- EXAMPLE 3: Get-CompliancePolicyCount -EnableDebugLogging

 	Enable debugging logging.
 Transcript logs will be saved to c:\CompliancePolicyLogging\Transcript.log"

-- EXAMPLE 3: Get-CompliancePolicyCount -SaveResults -Verbose
+- EXAMPLE 4: Get-CompliancePolicyCount -SaveResults -Verbose

-	Query compliance policy information and save the current scan to the default location of c:\CompliancePolicyLogging\PolicyResults.csv
+	Query compliance policy information and save the current scan to the default location of c:\CompliancePolicyLogging\PolicyResults.csv while showing verbose console information

 For more information on Limits please see: <a href ="https://learn.microsoft.com/en-us/microsoft-365/compliance/retention-limits?view=o365-worldwide#maximum-number-of-policies-per-tenant">Limits for Microsoft 365 retention policies and retention label policies - Microsoft Purview (compliance) | Microsoft Learn</a>